golightstream/lightstream-prism-dns/plugin/secondary/README.md

 ~~~

 *  `transfer from` specifies from which **ADDRESS** to fetch the zone.
 It can be specified multiple
    times; if one does not work, another will be tried.
-Transfering this zone outwards again can be
+Transferring this zone outwards again can be
    done by enabling the *transfer* plugin.

 When a zone is due to be refreshed (refresh timer fires) a random jitter of 5 seconds is applied,